microconfig/microconfig/README.md

     - payment-ui
 ```

-Consider configuring your deployment tool to read env descriptor to know which services to deploy.
+Consider configuring your deployment tool to read the environment descriptor to know which services to deploy.

 # Running config build
 As we discussed Microconfig has its own format for configuration sources.